Ewing Sarcoma in Children

 - Chemotherapy.
 These are medicines that kill cancer cells.
 They are usually given before surgery.
 They may also be given after surgery.
 Your child may have a port or catheter inserted in order to receive the medicines into a vein (IV).
 Chemotherapy is given in cycles with periods of rest.

 - Radiation therapy.
 These are high-energy X-rays or other types of radiation.
 Radiation is used to kill cancer cells or stop them from growing.
-It may be used when a tumor is hard to remove with surgery.
+It may be used when a tumor is hard to completely remove with surgery.

 - High-dose chemotherapy with a stem cell transplant.
 Young blood cells (stem cells) are taken from the child or from someone else.
 This is followed by a large amount of chemotherapy medicine.
 This causes damage to the bone marrow.
 After the chemotherapy, the stem cells are replaced.
 This treatment may be used when there is a high risk of cancer returning.